Frequently Asked Questions (FAQs)

-Please see the author instructions for details on how to cite a CCGA page on your CV and in reports or other media (Author Instructions).
+Please see the Author Instructions for details on how to cite a CCGA page on your CV and in reports or other media.
 In addition, we will be acknowledging authors in CCGA presentations and we’re developing other ways of thanking our contributors such as through social media @ccgawiki.

 4. Who qualifies as a trainee member of the CCGA?

 In general, this includes individuals enrolled in an undergraduate, a graduate program or post-doctoral training in medical genetics or a closely related field and accredited by the ACGME, ABMGG, CCMG (or RCPS), a residency program, or post-doctoral fellowship in a related field.
 Individuals may be technologists working in an applicable area.
-PLEASE contact us with your interest by completing our new volunteer form to describe your experience and interests, and a member of our Editorial Team can help determine if a mentor would be of help to you.
-Volunteer Form
+PLEASE contact us with your interest by completing our Volunteer Form to describe your experience and interests, and a member of our Editorial Team can work with you to determine if a mentor would be of help to you.

 5. What are the requirements for a trainee member?